The Polarization and Magnetic Field of the Radio Arc as Observed by ALMA at 100 GHz: Discussion

 An additional distinct feature of the ALMA polarized intensity is that there is significant polarization that is not associated with significant total intensity.
 In particular, there is a coherent polarized intensity structure (labeled PF2 in Figure \ref{fig:2panel} and \ref{fig:debiasedp}) that is oriented parallel to the orientation of the Radio Arc filaments but lacks a significant total intensity counterpart.

 To assess the origin of the polarization we note that previous VLA observations of the Radio Arc have revealed polarized intensity features that lack a significant total intensity counterpart \citep{Inoue1989,Pare2019}.
 These polarized intensity extensions are all observed to have fractional polarization p = P/I $\geq$1.0, indicative of missing total intensity as a result of the interferometric properties of the observations.
 We find an average fractional polarization of 1.4 for PF2.
 This result is non-physical, as one would not expect to obtain a fractional polarization $>$ 1.0; however, this result supports the possibility that there is a total intensity counterpart to this polarization structure that is not sampled by the interferometric ALMA observations.
+The C43-3 ALMA array configuration has a maximum recoverable scale of $\sim$16.2\arcsec.
+Coherent structures much larger than this limit, such as the total intensity counterpart of PF2, are not being sampled.
 This conclusion is corroborated by the fact that PF1, which coincides with a total intensity NTF counterpart, has an average fractional polarization of 0.7.

 Additionally, the large fractional polarization could result from polarized emission that originates from the central filamentary cores of the filaments.
 If this is the case, the emission from the outer layers of the filaments could have substantially lower polarization fraction since the magnetic field is less uniform through the thickness of the filament.
 This observational feature could therefore be a result of the polarized Stokes $Q$ and $U$ parameters having substantially different power spectra than the Stokes $I$, since $Q$ and $U$ depends on the polarization efficiency, the distribution of angles between the local magnetic fields and the line of sight, and the distribution of the magnetic field angles in the plane of the sky.